 Who's eligible.
-Everyone ages 5 and older is encouraged to receive a COVID-19 vaccine.
-The FDA has authorized, and the CDC has recommended, vaccines and booster shots from Pfizer-BioNTech, Moderna, and Johnson & Johnson Janssen for anyone ages 16 or older.
-Children ages 5 and older get an age-appropriate dose of the Pfizer-BioNTech COVID-19 vaccine.
+The CDC recommends COVID-19 vaccines for everyone 6 months and older and boosters for everyone 5 years and older.
+The FDA has authorized, and the CDC has recommended, vaccines and booster shots from Pfizer-BioNTech, Moderna, and Johnson & Johnson Janssen for anyone ages 5 or older.
+Children ages 6 months and older get an age-appropriate dose of the Pfizer-BioNTech or Moderna COVID-19 vaccine.

 Vaccine coverage.
 COVID-19 vaccines reduce the risk of severe disease, hospitalization, and death, and slow spread of the virus.
 Your Group Health Plan covers the cost of administering vaccines with no cost share (such as co-pays, deductibles, coinsurance) for members as per their ACA Preventive Care benefit.View our COVID-19 FAQs for more details.

 Booster coverage.
 COVID-19 booster shot is an additional dose of the vaccine that is given after the protection provided by the original shot(s) has begun to decrease over time.
 Your Group Health Plan covers the cost of administering the Pfizer and Moderna booster shots.

 COVID testing.
 Your group health plan covers the cost for medically appropriate diagnostic and antibody testing of COVID ordered by an authorized health care professional at no cost to the member.
 In addition, your plan covers up to eight over-the-counter (OTC), FDA-approved tests per calendar month as required by the Biden Administration².

 If you have Prime Therapeutics coverage:

 If you have pharmacy coverage through another company, please contact the phone number on your prescription drug card for information on how OTC COVID test coverage applies.